Tennessee Wing Civil Air Patrol: Emergency services

 Always prepared, both in the air and on the ground, members of Civil Air Patrol perform emergency services for state and local agencies as well as the federal government as the civilian auxiliary of the U.S. Air Force and for states/local communities as a nonprofit organization.

 In 2022, Tennessee wing provided support to FEMA and other agencies following the spring tornadoes in eastern Kentucky and later, in August, after the severe flooding in western Kentucky.

 Cadet programs

 Civil Air Patrol’s cadet program transforms youth into dynamic Americans and aerospace leaders through a curriculum that focuses on leadership, aerospace, fitness, and character.
 As cadets participate in these four elements, they advance through a series of achievements, earning honors and increased responsibilities along the way.
 Many of the nation’s astronauts, pilots, engineers, and scientists first explored their careers through CAP.
 It shapes the experiences and aspirations of youth age 12-21, both in and outside CAP’s cadet program.
 Squadrons with cadets can be found across Tennessee, as shown in the list below.
-Activities have included Encampment karaoke in 2022, various escapades at the 2023 and 2024 Vonore Balloon Festival, and the storied exploits of TN-187.